 If you have been on a personal a computer any time in the past decade or so, you’ve likely heard the term “adware” used in the news or seen it in, ironically, online ads.

-The term “adware” is derived from the phrase “advertising-supported software” – much like the free videos we have instant-access to online through YouTube and other software services offered in the cloud.
+The term “adware” is derived from the phrase “advertising-supported software” – much like the free videos we have instant access to online through YouTube and other software services offered in the cloud.

-Essentially, adware offsets the cost of a piece of software while still allowing software makers to gain profits – thanks to the ads, of course.
+Essentially, adware offsets the cost of a piece of software while still allowing software makers to make profits – thanks to the ads, of course.
 But, for many users, adware is an annoyance at best.
 At worst, it can be an intrusive experience and a potential security threat.

 Some adware works as a collector of your surfing history – collecting information about your internet usage habits in an effort to display “custom” ads that are more likely to appeal to you based on your browsing history.

 While this type of ad delivery can be really annoying, it gets worse.
-Some adware programs may contain additional software, called spyware, which is intended to capture more personal information beyond you browsing history and send it back to criminals and/or hackers.
+Some adware programs may contain additional software, called spyware, which is intended to capture more personal information beyond your browsing history and send it back to criminals and/or hackers.